Masitinib AB Science

 Masitinib AB Science contains the active substance masitinib mesilate and was to be available as tablets.

 The company presented results from a main study involving 394 adults with ALS.
 Patients were given Masitinib AB Science or placebo (a dummy treatment) twice a day for 48 weeks.
 All patients also received riluzole.
-The main measure of effectiveness was the change over 48 weeks in the ALSFRS-R score, a measure of ALS symptoms that affect patient quality of life.
+The main measure of effectiveness was the change over 48 weeks in the ALSFRS-R score, a measure of ALS symptoms that affect patients’ daily living.

-The Agency considered that the study data are not reliable, as findings from good clinical practice (GCP) inspections carried out by EMA and other regulatory authorities identified issues with the conduct of the study that cannot sufficiently be addressed by the company.
+At the time of the initial evaluation, the Agency considered that the study data were not reliable, as findings from good clinical practice (GCP) inspections coordinated by EMA and other regulatory authorities had identified issues with the conduct of the study that could not be sufficiently addressed by the company.
 In addition, the benefits of Masitinib AB Science could not be convincingly demonstrated; the study found no difference between the medicine and placebo in the main measure of effectiveness for the total study population and had several methodological issues.

-Therefore, the Agency’s opinion was that the benefits of Masitinib AB Science did not outweigh its risks and it recommended refusing marketing authorisation.
+Therefore, the Agency maintained its opinion that the benefits of Masitinib AB Science did not outweigh its risks and recommended refusing marketing authorisation.

 The company informed the Agency that there are no consequences for patients in clinical trials with Masitinib AB Science.